Why Patients Need You

 - Accountable for non-compartmental analysis of PK data and accountable for ensuring appropriate PK-PD analysis including population PK, PK-PD modeling and simulation, meta-analysis, etc.

-- Responsible for providing the clinical pharmacology components of protocols, clinical development plans and regulatory documents.
+- Provide the clinical pharmacology components of protocols, clinical development plans and regulatory documents.

 - Influences environment outside of Pfizer through methods such as publications and presentations.